robertobatts/aws-certification-notes/notes/17-serverless-saa-level.md

 	- May be deprecated and replaced by AppSync

 ### Cognito User Pools (CUP)
-- Create a serverless database of users for your mobile apps
+- Create a serverless database of users for your web and mobile apps
 - Simple login: Username (or email) / password combination
 - Possibility to verify emails/phone numbers and add MFA
 - Can enable Federated Identities (Facebook, Google, SAML) (different from Identity pools)
 - Sends back a JSON Web Token (JWT)
-- Can be integrated with API Gateway for authentication
+- Can be integrated with API Gateway and ALB for authentication

 ### Federated Identity Pools
 It provides direct access to AWS Resources from the Client Side by: